Umuzi-org/ACN-syllabus/content/environment-setup/git/_index.md

 ## If you have an iPhone

 You can use [iSH](https://ish.app/).
 It's a terminal emulator for iOS.
 You can use it to run bash commands.
-You can install it from the App Store : https://apps.apple.com/za/app/ish-shell/id1436902243
+You can install it from the App Store : on this [link](https://apps.apple.com/za/app/ish-shell/id1436902243)

 Once you have it installed, you can follow these instructions to get git set up: